MESOTHELIOMA TREATMENT

 IMMUNOTHERAPY

-Immunotherapy is an innovative approach that empowers the body's immune system to identify and combat cancer cells more effectively.
-In the context of mesothelioma immunotherapy has emerged as a promising treatment avenue, especially for cases where traditional treatments are insufficient.
+Immunotherapy is a groundbreaking approach that enhances the body’s natural defenses to identify and fight cancer more effectively.
+In mesothelioma treatment, immunotherapy has emerged as a promising option—especially for patients who do not respond well to traditional methods like surgery, chemotherapy, or radiation.

 Immune Checkpoint Inhibitors